zhaoyutong43210/CBCT_Scatter_CCMB/ASG/README.md

 However, the EGS_CBCT program does not have the option to calculate anti-scatter grid.

-There are several option we can use.
+There are several options we can use.

 ### 1. Use the scatter-kernel-superposition (SKS) method to calculate the anti-scatter grid

 ### 2. Build a series lead strip physical model directly in the EGS_cbct program.

-or add a function to make the anti-scatter grid correction in EGS_CBCT, by edit ```egs_cbct.cpp``` file.
+or add a function to make the anti-scatter grid correction in EGS_CBCT, by editing ```egs_cbct.cpp``` file.
 But this may be beyond the scope of this research.

 # 1. Post process on Anti-Scatter Grid